How to Translate Magento 2 Extensions Using CSV Files

 Please make sure to refresh the page after you have applied your translation.
 If necessary, please check Magento DevDocs for more information about Magento 2 translation.

-About The Author: Anastasiia Tomashivska
+About The Author: Anastasiia Yaremchuk

 Deeply passionate about making a good copy.
 Now exploring new horizons of SEO and content marketing.
 Apart from the digital world, she is obsessed with travelling, films and caffeine.
 View more posts